 Thermal Spray is a group of technologies that apply semi-molten materials onto a substrate through atomization processes.
 These are different ways of spraying pure metals, alloys or ceramics on a plastic, ceramic, glass or metal substrate.

 Twin Wire Arc Spray is a thermal spray technology that is most widely used in EMI Shielding.
 Twin Wire Arc Spray is a process in which metal wires are charged and guided to create an electric arc at the tip of a gun to create semi-molten material that is atomized using compressed air.
 The substrate stays at or below 200 degrees Fahrenheit throughout the quick deposition process.
 There is no post-process step necessary, the coating is cured to touch in milliseconds.
 Zinc and Copper are both effective materials for shielding due to their electrical conductivity and environmental stability.

-So before you waste your valuable R&D time and money going in and out of a lab EMI testing, be sure that you are going with a proven EMI Shielding method.
+So before you waste your valuable R&D time and money lab testing, be sure that you are going with a proven EMI Shielding method.
 You could make it your first and last trip to the EMI testing lab.
-Reach out for more information firstname.lastname@example.org ….
+Reach out for more information email@example.com ….